claygod/PiHex/README.md

 # Implementation

-Plays Library is based on the publication "The BBP Algorithm for Pi" of David H. Baileyon September 17, 2006: http://www.davidhbailey.com/dhbpapers/bbp-alg.pdf
+Plays Library is based on the publication "The BBP Algorithm for Pi" of David H. Bailey on September 17, 2006: http://www.davidhbailey.com/dhbpapers/bbp-alg.pdf